leopardslab/nodecloud/README.md

 ## Override providers

-NodeCloud officialy supports AWS, GCP and Azure.
+NodeCloud officialy supports AWS, GCP, Azure, DigitalOcean and AliCloud.
 If you want to use a community driven plugin override the providers list as follows.

 ```js
 const nodeCloud = require("nodecloud");